An $n^{O(\log\log n)}$ time approximation scheme for capacitated VRP in the Euclidean plane: A polynomial time reduction from CVRP to the -paths problem.

 Constraint~\eqref{cs1} says that each tour $i$ selects exactly one segment from every square $\ses$.
 Constraint~\eqref{cs2} says that each segment $j$ is selected exactly once in each square $\ses$ .
 Constraint~\eqref{cs3} says that each tour has at most $c$ points.

-Note that at least one fractional solution exists, namely $x(i,\ses,j)=1/m$ for all $i,\ses,j$.
+At least one fractional solution exists, namely $x(i,\ses,j)=1/m$ for all $i,\ses,j$.
 (Recall that $|\TT|=|\PP|=m$.)
 The first two constraints are obviously true.
 The third constraint, \eqref{cs3}, follows from the obvious assumption we made on the guessed numbers, namely, that the average number of points visited by tours of the same type is no more than $c$.

 An integral solution to this system of constraints has exactly $mk$ variables equal to 1.
 (Each tour is assigned one segment for every square.)
 In general, extreme solutions are not integral and may have many fractional variables.
 To reduce the number of fractional variables in extreme solutions, we will replace constraint~\eqref{cs2}.
-The idea is to group the segments within each square such that any two segments within a group cover approximately the same number of points.
-More precisely, let $\beta=\eeps$ to be chosen appropriately later, in~\eqref{eq:frac_cost3}.
-Then, for each square $\ses\in\SSS$, we partition the set of $j\in \{1,2,\dots,m\}$ for which $n^{\ses}_{j}\le c$ into groups $G_{\ses,1},G_{\ses,2},\dots$ such that within each group $G_{\ses,h}$ we have that for any pair $j,j'\in G_{\ses,h}$.
+The idea is to group, within each square, the segments containing at most $c$ input points such that any two segments within a group contain approximately the same number of points.
+More precisely, let $\beta=\eeps$, which we choose appropriately later in~\eqref{eq:frac_cost3}.
+Then, for each square $\ses\in\SSS$, we partition the set of $\{j\mid n^{\ses}_{j}\le c\}$ into groups $G_{\ses,1},G_{\ses,2},\dots$ such that within each group $G_{\ses,h}$ we have that for any pair $j,j'\in G_{\ses,h}$.
 Note that this will give no more than $c/\Delta=\beta k/\eps$ groups per square $\ses$.
 We keep constraint~\eqref{cs2} for segments with more than $c$ points:

 For the other segments, we replace constraint~\eqref{cs2} by grouped constraints.
 Let $g_{\ses}\le \beta k/\eps$ be the number of groups in $\ses$.